Ghini/ghini.desktop/doc/building.rst

 * action,
 * T₁ (testing the result of the action given the initial conditions)

+.. admonition:: what's in a name — unit tests
+   :class: note

-.. note:: There's a reason why unit tests are called unit tests.
-Please
-          never test two actions in one test.
+           There's a reason why unit tests are called unit tests.
+Please never test two actions in one test.

 So let's describe T₀ for the first test, a database holding a family without genera::